ERA Status and Accomplishments

 - ERA does not currently provide fully automated tools for moving electronic records into OPA, limiting the amount of records available in OPA.

-OPA today is not integrated with the archival repository of ERA.
-Publically accessible records, free of any access restrictions are loaded into OPA through other processes at NARA.
+The Catalog is not integrated with the archival repository of ERA.
+Publicly accessible records, free of any access restrictions are loaded into The Catalog through other processes at NARA.
 Adaptations to ERA are planned to complete this integration, making the public accessibility of electronic records more timely.

-Researchers who need additional support to electronic records that are not available in OPA are encouraged to contact NARA’s archival reference staff for assistance in determining the location of these records and determining whether they can be reviewed in accordance with the Freedom of Information Act.
+Researchers who need additional support to electronic records that are not available in The Catalog are encouraged to contact NARA’s archival reference staff for assistance in determining the location of these records and determining whether they can be reviewed in accordance with the Freedom of Information Act.